 Abstract

-The patent “Solid oral dosage form comprising antibodies for sustained release in the lower gastrointestinal tract”, see application US20250127722A1 [1], introduces a novel pharmaceutical formulation that utilizes microcrystalline cellulose pellets, known as CELLETS®, as inert starter cores for controlled-release drug delivery systems.
-These CELLETS® serve as a foundational component in the formulation, providing a uniform and stable platform for the layering of active pharmaceutical ingredients (APIs).
+The patent “Solid oral dosage form comprising antibodies for sustained release in the lower gastrointestinal tract” (US20250127722A1 [1]) presents a novel pharmaceutical formulation.
+It uses microcrystalline cellulose pellets, called CELLETS®, as inert starter cores for controlled-release drug delivery systems.
+Moreover, these CELLETS® act as a stable foundation, ensuring uniform layering of active pharmaceutical ingredients (APIs).
+Consequently, the formulation achieves consistent drug delivery in the lower gastrointestinal tract.

 Importance of Cellets® in the Application

-CELLETS® play a crucial role in the described pharmaceutical formulation due to their unique physical and chemical properties.
-As neutral carriers, they are composed entirely of microcrystalline cellulose, which is inert and insoluble.
-This inertness ensures that there are no unwanted interactions between the core and the active ingredients, preserving the stability and efficacy of the medication.
+CELLETS® play a key role in this pharmaceutical formulation because of their unique physical and chemical properties.
+They act as neutral carriers and consist entirely of microcrystalline cellulose, which is inert and insoluble.
+This inertness prevents unwanted interactions with the active ingredients, preserving the medication’s stability and efficacy.

-The high sphericity and narrow particle size distribution of CELLETS® contribute to a consistent and reproducible layering process.
-This uniformity is essential for achieving controlled and sustained release profiles of the APIs.
-Additionally, their mechanical strength and low friability minimize the generation of fines during processing, which can otherwise lead to inconsistencies in drug release and dosing.
+Moreover, their high sphericity and narrow particle size distribution support a consistent and reproducible layering process.
+This uniformity is essential for achieving controlled and sustained release of the APIs.
+In addition, their mechanical strength and low friability reduce the generation of fines during processing.
+These fines can otherwise cause inconsistencies in drug release and dosing.

-Furthermore, CELLETS® exhibit high abrasion resistance, which is beneficial during the coating process.
-This property ensures that the pellets maintain their integrity and shape, leading to a more efficient and uniform application of the API layers.
-The combination of these characteristics makes these MCC starter beads an ideal choice for developing controlled-release formulations that require precise dosing and reliable performance.
+Furthermore, CELLETS® resist abrasion, which benefits the coating process.
+This property helps the pellets maintain their integrity and shape.
+As a result, the API layers are applied more efficiently and uniformly.
+Altogether, these characteristics make CELLETS® ideal MCC starter beads for controlled-release formulations requiring precise dosing and reliable performance.

 Specific Type of Cellets® Used

-In this particular application, the formulation employs CELLETS® 127, which have a particle size distribution ranging from 100 µm to 160 µm.
-This specific size range is selected to optimize the surface area available for API layering while maintaining the desired flow properties and compressibility.
-The choice of CELLETS® 127 ensures that the final product achieves a balance between mechanical strength and drug release kinetics, leading to improved therapeutic outcomes.
+In this application, the formulation uses CELLETS® 127, which have a particle size between 100 µm and 160 µm.
+This size range optimizes the surface area for API layering while maintaining good flow and compressibility.
+Moreover, choosing CELLETS® 127 ensures a balance between mechanical strength and drug release kinetics.
+As a result, the final product delivers improved therapeutic outcomes.

 Conclusion

-The incorporation of CELLETS® 127 (100 µm to 160 µm) as inert starter cores in the pharmaceutical formulation described in patent application US20250127722A1 highlights the importance of selecting appropriate excipients to achieve controlled and sustained drug release.
-Their unique properties contribute significantly to the stability, efficacy, and reproducibility of the final dosage form, making them a valuable component in advanced drug delivery systems.
+The formulation in patent US20250127722A1 uses CELLETS® 127 (100 µm to 160 µm) as inert starter cores.
+This choice highlights the importance of selecting appropriate excipients for controlled and sustained drug release.
+Additionally, their unique properties support the stability, efficacy, and reproducibility of the final dosage form.
+Therefore, CELLETS® 127 are a valuable component in advanced drug delivery systems.

 Document information